RoboterHund/kitsune-numbers/README.md

 _Java_ package for arbitrary-precision arithmetic.

 This package was designed to provide a balanced data type for applications that:
-...process numbers that mostly fall within the range of `int` or ` long`.
+...process numbers that mostly fall within the range of `int` or ` long`
-...but have to continue working with large numbers.
+...but have to continue working with large numbers
 ...and may not result in errors due to accumulated rounding.

+---

+Supported operations:

+	add subtract multiply divide modulo
+	truncate floor ceiling
+	abs negate inverse
+	compare

 ---

 This package provides:

 - A _register_ class to store rational numbers.